NessieCircuits/Riotee_SDK/README.md

 Take a look at the [examples](./examples) for how you can use this SDK.
 We also provide a [template project](https://github.com/NessieCircuits/Riotee_AppTemplate) to get you started with your first Riotee project using the SDK.

-In a nutshell: Your application provides a `main()` function.
+In a nutshell: Your application must provide a Makefile that includes the [SDK's Makefile](./Makefile) and defines the following variables:

+ - `RIOTEE_SDK_ROOT`: Path to the Riotee SDK
+ - `SRC_FILES`: Your C/C++ source files
+ - `INC_FOLDERS`: Paths to your header files
+ - `OUTPUT_DIR`: Path where project is built
+ - `GNU_INSTALL_ROOT`: Optional.
+Path to your gcc toolchain if not on your *Path*.

+ Your code defines a `main()` function.
 This function is executed while the device has energy and suspended when energy becomes critically low.
 If the power supply is interrupted, the stack and all static and global variables are stored in non-volatile memory and restored as soon as the supply comes back.

 There are a number of callbacks that your application can implement:
  - `startup_callback()`: Called right after every reset.
 Perform early stage initizialization required for low-power operation here
  - `reset_callback()`: Called later after every reset.
 Initialize peripherals here.
  - `turnoff_callback()`: Called right before the application gets suspended.
 Abort any energy-intensive operation immediately.

 ## Features